Sher110106/focs/Lab1.md

 # Lab 1 – Concise Program Descriptions
+#lower 32 bits stored in low and higher 32 bits stored in 32
 ## 1.asm – “Hello World”
 1. `$a0` ← address of string "Hello World".
 2. `$v0 = 4`; `syscall` → prints the string.